2createStudio/carbon-pagination/README.md

 	));
 	?>

-You can read more about each setting in the **Configuration Settings* section below.
+You can read more about each setting in the **Configuration Options** section.

 #### Using and manipulating pagination as an object